Early Acceptance: TTU-HSC School of Medicine

 Students who are approaching the semester of application (May 1-October 1 with 32 science hours) should meet with an Honors College advisor prior to submitting their applications.
 Appointments with advisors can be made by e-mailing firstname.lastname@example.org.

 Primary application materials are available at Texas Medical & Dental Schools Application Service and required secondary materials are available at TTUHSC SOM Admissions.
 Please note “TTU/TTUHSC Honors Early Acceptance Program" on the primary application.
 Students interested in the MD/MBA program will instead choose the appropriate box for that program.
+Students are also expected to complete, in conversation with the Honors College, the Early Acceptance Program Check-sheet.

 |Meet all entrance criteria of program|